FeenoX Tutorial #0

 If you already use GNU/Linux then you are almost set!
 Any

-distribution will do, although FeenoX is developed in Debian so apt-get
+distribution will do, although FeenoX is developed in Debian so apt-get (or

-) will be used as the package manager.
+apt) will be used as the package manager.
 Note that the

 names of the packages being installed as dependencies may vary from

 distribution to distribution.
+The instructions work for Debian and

 If you do not currently use GNU/Linux as your main operating system and still do not want to spend any time nor effort on doing things right, you can either

 orNote that any of these three options is at least as difficult as using a native GNU/Linux box.
+Anyway, everything is free software so you get the freedom to hire someone to help you.

 Up to this point, I assume you have access to a Unix-like shell